Joe-SDU/ds-work/README.md

 - use a pointer to create a class that's the same function as a list.
 - use move constructor and implicit move copy function.

+### ds-work 3: random numbers generator for testing codes

+- use a class to generate random numbers.
+- you can redirect your output file by using that overloaded "<<" operator.